🧘 Curs nou de Abheda Yoga

 Further rivals must demonstrate their miraculous powers as proof that they are right, the creativeselves will be fully potented by psychic power.
 Then if the doctrine of Buddha is proven to be valid, it will be defended and strengthened, and the Bon will be removed.
 If the Bon proves to be stronger, then Buddhism will be destroyed and the Bon will be established.
 A decree in this direction will be promulgated.
 Anyone who does not obey this decree, whether it is the King, ministers, queens or subjects, he will be tried according to the law.
 Everyone must swear that they will obey.”

 This proposal was found acceptable by the King, ministers, queens and courtiers, all vowing to obey this decree.
-Ministers Bonpos supported the competition, consisting that in such a struggle Buddhism will not be able to rival the magical powers and witchcraft of Bon followers.
+The Bonpos ministers supported the competition, advising that in such a fight Buddhism would not be able to rival the magical powers and sorcery of the Bon followers.

-Then the King sent this reply to the petition of the scholars:
+Then the King sent this answer to the petition of the scholars:

 “Be careful, oh, ye gods, masters of wisdom and power!